Easton in Bristol, England: History, Life Today, and a Banksy Link

 Although some people have revealed what they say is Banksy's true identity, nothing has been confirmed, at least as far as the general public is concerned.
 Some of his actions are elaborate procedures that almost certainly require the cooperation of several people.
 Some people use this as evidence that "he" is really a team of people.

-I'm excited to say that since I wrote the original version of this article I've found information about Fleet Street via a website called Bristol's Lost Pubs.
-I've discovered that the pub on Fleet Street was actually called the Prospect Tavern and - according to the website - was run by Harry Clements from 1935 to 1953.
+I'm happy to say that since I wrote the original version of this article I've found information about Fleet Street via a website called Bristol's Lost Pubs.
+I've discovered that the pub on Fleet Street was actually called the Prospect Tavern and—according to the website—was run by Harry Clements from 1935 to 1953.
 I visited Fleet Street after 1953, but my grandfather still talked about visiting Clements when he went to the pub.

 The pub was located on the corner of Fleet Street and Leadhouse Road (a name that I'd forgotten but now remember).
 The website entry about the Paxton Arms contains a photo of the Fleet Street pub.
-The Paxton Arms and the Prospect Tavern were located next door to each other.
+The Paxton Arms (which was also a pub) and the Prospect Tavern were located next door to each other.
 When I saw the photo, I remembered the door on Leadhouse Road that led to a different pub right next to Clements.
-It's a shame that we have so many memories that we'd like to recall that are inaccessible without the correct stimulus.
+It's a shame that we have so many memories stored in our brain that we'd like to recall but that are inaccessible without the correct stimulus.

-The Paxton Arms opened in 1855.
+The Paxton Arms opened in 1855 during the Victorian Era.
 The adjoining building on Fleet Street became a pub in 1871.
 According to the Bristol's Lost Pubs website, it was a house before this date.
 I'll be doing more research now that I've made some headway.
 Historical research is great fun, especially when it has a personal significance.

 © 2014 Linda Crampton